How to cope with anxiety at university

 When to seek professional help

 It’s important to understand that anxiety and worry are natural, and sometimes useful human emotions.
-However, when these feelings are prolonged, excessive, cause other symptoms like panic attacks or prevent you from functioning on a daily basis, this is a sign you need professional help.
+However, when these feelings are prolonged, excessive, cause other symptoms like anxiety attacks or prevent you from functioning on a daily basis, this is a sign you need professional help.

 Another option would be to access charities such as Samaritans who are available 24/7 to talk to you about any problems that you’re having.
 You can call Samaritans on 116 123.